 Smile!
 Unless the interview is about a serious subject matter, you will want to smile as much as possible.
 This may feel a bit awkward, but it comes across as natural on-camera, and you’ll avoid looking bored.
 When you’re not talking, try to keep an engaged appearance with occasional head nods and smiles.

 Clothing – Avoid busy patterns, tight horizontal stripes, or distracting jewelry/accessories.
-This is another area to plan in advance; open your Zoom or webcam and take screenshots of how you look in different outfits.
+This is another area to plan in advance; open your Zoom or webcam and consider how different outfits appear on the screen.

 Find the formula that works best for you -this could be a simple tank/shirt + jacket combo, a sweater, branded shirt, etc. Once you know what colors & styles look best, stick to that formula to make future interview prep easy!

-The best way to feel confident going into an interview is to practice it.
+The best way to feel confident going into a media interview is to practice it.

-Most media segments are only a few minutes in length.
+Most media segments are only a few minutes long.
 It goes faster than you may expect, so make sure to keep the segment flowing by keeping your answers interesting yet concise.

 Use your phone timer and make sure you have enough time to adequately demonstrate and/or talk about each of your main talking points.
 If you find yourself running out of time, you may want to adjust your talking points.

+And plan what you’ll do if you still run out of time or the host starts to wrap before you’re ready.
 Make sure you have a closing line that you can jump to that tells the audience your call-to-action (what do you want them to do?
 Buy your book?
 Donate to the cause?
-Go to your website to learn more?)
+Go to your website to learn more?).
 This usually looks like a quick recap of what they can do next and how to find you.

 Prepare for the unexpected.